mogar/mm_experiments/README.md

 Note that SAMSON's python interpreter will cache imported modules.
 If you want to iteratively make changes to the scripts, run these lines first to make sure local modules get re-loaded:

+- This doesn't seem to work actually.
+Gotta investigate more.
 ```
 get_ipython().run_line_magic("load_ext", "autoreload")
 get_ipython().run_line_magic("autoreload", "2")  # Reload all modules before executing